PAC Prediction Sets for Large Language Models of Code: Introduction

 A natural strategy to construct prediction sets for structured outputs is that rather than considering prediction sets consisting of arbitrary subsets of labels, we can restrict them to ones that can be represented in a compact way.
 However, existing prediction set algorithms are not designed to search over these structured spaces, meaning that new algorithms are necessary for inferring structured prediction sets.

 In this paper, we study prediction sets for code generation, where the labels are sequences of tokens corresponding to valid lines of code.
 Recent work has demonstrated that large language models based on the GPT architecture~\cite{https://doi.org/10.48550/arxiv.2005.14165} are effective strategies for code generation from context~\cite{https://doi.org/10.48550/arxiv.2107.03374}.
 For this domain, we propose to represent prediction sets using \emph{partial programs}~\cite{solar2008program}, which are programs with some portions replaced with \emph{holes}.
 A partial program implicitly represents the prediction set of all programs that can be obtained by filling its holes to produce a valid program.
 Partial programs are both a natural way of presenting sets of programs to the user and provide needed structure on the space of sets of programs.
+Prior work has constructed partial programs using large language models~\citep{guo2021learning}, but they do not interpret them as prediction sets, and furthermore do not provide any theoretical guarantees.

 To construct PAC prediction sets in this setting, we propose a novel algorithm that modifies an existing one~\cite{bastani-pac} to account for the restricted search space.
 This algorithm operates by establishing a 1D search space over prediction sets---given a \emph{scoring function} $f(x,y)\in\mathbb{R}$ mapping features $x\in\mathcal{X}$ to labels $y\in\mathcal{Y}$ (typically the probabilities predicted by a traditional neural network).